Every Friday at the MT Market.

 ~ Look for all black ~

-blackberries with any specks of red in them are going to be more sour than the berries that are all black
+blackberries with any specks of red in them are going to be more sour than the berries that are all black2) Size

 ~ the bigger, the better ~

-if given a choice between berries with specks of red, the bigger one will be less sour.
+if given a choice between berries with specks of red, the bigger one will be less sour.3) Globule Size

 ~ look for big and soft (right) ~

 I call each little round fruit that composes a blackberry a globule.
-Smaller ones are more likely to be sour, uptight, and unpleasant.
+Smaller ones are more likely to be sour, uptight, and unpleasant.4) Globule Packing

 ~ look for somewhat loose and soft globules ~